Black-browed bushtit: Taxonomy

+The subspecies A. b. sharpei has sometimes been treated as a separate species, the Burmese bushtit.

+Description

 It is a small, long-tailed bird, 11–12 cm long.
 It has grey upperparts, rufous breast and flanks and a white belly.
 The head is buff with a broad black mask, white forehead and a white bib, speckled black in the centre.
-The Burmese tit has white rather than buff on the head, a dark breastband and a buff belly.
+The subspecies A. b. sharpei has white rather than buff on the head, a dark breastband and a buff belly.